Qing-Lu/torch/Cheatsheet.md

 * optim - An optimization library for Torch.
 * svm - Torch-SVM library
 * unsup - A package for unsupervised learning in Torch.
 Provides modules that are compatible with nn (LinearPsd, ConvPsd, AutoEncoder, ...), and self-contained algorithms (k-means, PCA).
+* [lbfgs](https://github.com/clementfarabet/lbfgs) - FFI Wrapper for liblbfgs
+* [vowpalwabbit](https://github.com/clementfarabet/vowpal_wabbit) - An old vowpalwabbit interface to torch.
+* [OpenGM](https://github.com/clementfarabet/lua---opengm) - OpenGM is a C++ library for graphical modeling, and inference.
+The Lua bindings provide a simple way of describing graphs, from Lua, and then optimizing them with OpenGM.
+* [sphagetti](https://github.com/MichaelMathieu/lua---spaghetti) - Spaghetti (sparse linear) module for torch7 by @MichaelMathieu

 Visualization
 ------------